crustio/crust-wiki/docs/Q&AForMining.md

 ### 1.5 How many CRUs does the mainnet 1T need to stake?

 In the early stage of the main network, 1T can obtain a stake limit of 1CRU.
-Saving user data will increase the stake limit (up to 10 times), that is, 1 machine equals 10 machines.
+Saving effective user data will increase the stake limit (up to 10 times), that is, 1 machine equals 10 machines.

 ### 1.6 How to transfer Maxwell preview network account to main network?